Steedalion/An-eastern-Odyssey/README.md

 # [Unity](https://unity.com/) Prototype

+This is a 2D prototype project.
 ## Project Description:

 A quick implementation of the tilemap system.
+Uses touch input and 2D navmesh to create an arpg like touch to move system.

 ## Screenshots